-Tip: Start early, plan ahead and be prepare for changing weather.
+Tip: Start early, plan ahead and be prepared for changing weather.

 7. Coastal Route One – Maine

-Maine enjoys a plenty of natural attraction, including miles of coastline, seaside villages, National Parks, historic lighthouses and largest harvests of lobsters and blueberries.
+Maine enjoys plenty of natural attractions, including miles of coastline, seaside villages, National Parks, historic lighthouses and the largest harvests of lobsters and blueberries.

-Tip: It is recommended not plan trip on Summer Time.
+Tip: It is recommended not to plan a trip in Summer Time.

 8. Grand Staircase – Escalante National Monument Ride – Utah